Molecular and Cell Biology Laboratory

 William Scandling Developmental Chair

-Clodagh O'Shea, an assistant professor in the Molecular and Cell Biology Laboratory, is employing the help of a small DNA virus, called adenovirus, to both understand and treat cancer.
+Clodagh O'Shea, an associate professor in the Molecular and Cell Biology Laboratory, is employing the help of a small DNA virus, called adenovirus, to both understand and treat cancer.
 Normally, cellular replication is tightly controlled.
 However, both DNA viruses and tumor cells sabotage such controls to drive their respective pathological propagation, albeit with one small difference: In tumor cells the key cellular players are targeted via mutations, while in infected cells viral proteins achieve the same end.
 Not surprisingly, many of the cellular targets are the same.
 Dr. O'Shea lab is exploiting this overlap to help address three key questions:

 Human tumors acquire a myriad of mutations, which makes it difficult to pinpoint the critical therapeutic targets.
 In contrast, Adenovirus encodes a relatively small number of proteins that overcome all the cellular checkpoints which normally prevent aberrant replication.
 Hence, uncovering the cellular targets of these viral proteins is a powerful strategy with which to identify key cellular pathways that may also be deregulated in tumorigenesis.
 In addition, viral proteins can provide novel insights into how such targets could be modulated for cancer therapy.
 Dr. O'Shea's lab is currently using this paradigm to gain new insights into the p53 tumor suppressor pathway, PI-3 Kinase/mTOR signaling and RNA export/processing in tumorigenesis.